Our top pick for

 |Market capitalisation||$6.8 billion|

 TTM: trailing 12 months

 There are currently 3.5 million Post shares held short by investors – that's known as Post's "short interest".
-This figure is 1.2% down from 3.5 million last month.
+This figure is 2.6% up from 3.4 million last month.

 There are a few different ways that this level of interest in shorting Post shares can be evaluated.

-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against Post.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Post.

 Find out more about how you can short Post stock.